kedacore/http-add-on/CONTRIBUTING.md

 ### Code of Conduct

-Everybody involved with this project needs to follow a [Code of Conduct](./CODE_OF_CONDUCT.md).
+This project has a [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md), which everybody involved must follow.
 Please take a moment to familiarize yourself with this document.

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to a project maintainer.